 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Doss Consolidated Common School District are described in Note I to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year ended August 31, 2020.
+GASB Statement No. 84 Accounting and Reporting Fiduciary Activities was adopted and the application of existing policies was not changed during the year ended August 31, 2021.
 We noted no transactions entered into by Doss Consolidated Common School District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.